caracal-pipeline/caracal-docs/sphinx/manual/workers/image_line/index.rst

     *bool*, *optional*, *default = True*

-    Execute sunblocker on continuum-subtracted data (otherwise use non-continuum-subtracted data).
+    Run sunblocker on the .MS file(s) produced by the mstransform section of this worker instead of the input .MS file(s).

   **imsize**

     *int*, *optional*, *default = 900*

-    Image size (use the same as in wsclean_image or casa_image).
+    Image size (pixels).
+Use the same as in the make_cube section.
+This is used to set up the gridding of the visibilities.

   **cell**

     *float*, *optional*, *default = 2.*

-    Cell size in arcsec (use the same as in wsclean_image or casa_image).
+    Pixel size (arcsec).
+Use the same as in the make_cube section.
+This is used to set up the gridding of the visibilities.

   **threshold**

     *float*, *optional*, *default = 4.*

-    Distance from average beyond which data are flagged in units of sigma.
+    Flag UV cells whose visibility deviates by more than this threshold from the average visibility on the UV plane.
+The threshold is in units of the rms dispersion of all visibilities.

   **vampirisms**

     *bool*, *optional*, *default = False*

-    Apply only to data taken during day time.
+    Apply the flags to data taken during day time only.
+Note that all data are used when calculating which UV cells where to flag.

+  **uvmin**

+    *float*, *optional*, *default = 0.*

+    Minimum uvdistance to be analysed (in wavelengths).

   **uvmax**

     *float*, *optional*, *default = 2000*

-    Maximum uvdistance in wavelength to be analysed.
+    Maximum uvdistance to be analysed (in wavelengths).

-  **uvmin**

-    *float*, *optional*, *default = 0.*

-    Minimum uvdistance in wavelength to be analysed.